Auction

 2 offspring.
 The real difference is that one offspring has all the advantages

-and strengths of the other genes that standards contribute behind him,
+and strengths of the other genes that standards contribute,

 of multiple generations of ebony to ebony breeding).